 Animals offer unconditional attention to people and the difference they can make should not to be underestimated.

-Therapy goats can also be used in an educational setting to encourage empathy, compassion and allow absorption of learning.
+Therapy Goats can also be used in an educational setting to encourage empathy, compassion and allow absorption of learning.
 Animals that are present in an educational space can help children with anxiety, autism and to lower barriers, which in turn helps a therapist or educational tutor achieve goals with that child.
 Research shows that autistic people prefer interactions with animals over humans.
 This is sometimes referred to as Animal Assisted Therapy.

 Goat therapy represents a natural and holistic approach to mental health interaction and support.
 Medical journals suggest that interaction with goats can help alleviate symptoms of mental health conditions, enhance mood and promote social interaction.
 Goat therapy provides a fresh & engaging alternative.
 However, it is essential to remember that animal assisted therapy should serve to compliment professional mental health services.

-Many of our goats are now trained for others to use as therapy animals & our sheep are often sold as residential therapy animals.
+Many of our goats are now trained for others to use as therapy animals & our Cameroon sheep are often sold as residential therapy animals.

 Many people have fear of dogs - but rarely goats or sheep.